shiloh4/cgai/README.md

 # CS 8803 CGAI

-Welcome to the Course Website project!
+Welcome to the Course starter code project!
 This README provides step-by-step instructions for installing Node.js and npm, as well as setting up a Next.js project.
 Follow the instructions for your operating system to get started.

 ---